Backcountry Portable Power Sources

 If you need to charge batteries of 50Wh or larger, the Nomad 10 panel is a wise choice.
 This panel will recharge the Sherpa 50 from 50% to 100% in less than 8 hours.
 Nomad 10 panels can be chained together to provide additional power to a single device.

 Inergy is a relatively young Idaho-based company.
-They have a strong focus on building power sources for the hunter, which is always a plus.
+They have a strong focus on building portable power sources for the hunter, which is always a plus.

 Their most compact battery bank is the Spark Xtreme.
 All of the internal components of this battery have a protective coating that allows them to work when wet.
 With 5,000mAh of storage, this will recharge a typical cell, GPS, or small camera twice.
 With the built-in trickle charge solar panel, you should be able to attach it to your pack and keep it charging at all times.

-This stores up to 50wH of power in a lightweight, rubber-armored package.
+The Power Bar stores up to 50wH of power in a lightweight, rubber-armored package.
 This little powerhouse comes with a set of alligator-style clips, allowing you to jumpstart a boat, ATV, or even a full-size gas truck.

-This powerful 170-watt lithium-ion generator weighs in at less than 3 lbs., making it the lightest product in its class.
+The Wolverine is a powerful 170-watt lithium-ion generator weighs in at less than 3 lbs., making it the lightest product in its class.
 The built-in inverter delivers power to two 110V AC outlets (200W continuous, 400W surge max), along with a 12V DC car socket, two USB ports and a 12V DC port for lights.

 Dark Energy basically makes one product, but it’s a good one!
 The Poseidon is waterproof inside and out and each unit is “destruction tested.”
 The compact 10,000mAh battery weighs just 9 oz.
 The Poseidon comes with a paracord micro-USB charging cable and carabiner.